bhi-kimlab/BiSpark/docs/README.md

   3. --log: Local log file path.
   4. --ref: Index dicrectory in HDFS.
 Should be same path as denoted as '--output'.
   5. --nodes: The number of executors. = (# of nodes of cluster) * (# of spark executors in each node)
+  6. --num_mm: The number of maximum mismatches (default: 4)
   6. --local_save: Local output sam file path.
   7. --testmode: Switching testmode for experiment.
 Should be one of 'balancing' or 'plain'.
   8. --appname: Application name that are used for Spark's application name.